WFP at a Glance

 Sustainable development is only possible in communities where malnutrition is eradicated.
 WFP's work goes beyond emergency interventions to address all forms of malnutrition, including vitamin and mineral deficiencies, and overweight and obesity.
 We address malnutrition from the earliest stages, targeting the first 1,000 days from conception to a child's second birthday.
 We provide access to healthy diets, with a focus on young children, pregnant and breastfeeding women, and people living with HIV.

-WFP is the largest humanitarian organization implementing school-meal programmes, which improve children's nutrition and health, while also increasing access to a potentially life-changing education.
+WFP is the largest humanitarian organization implementing school-meal programmes, which improve children's nutrition and health while also increasing access to a potentially life-changing education.
 Home-grown school feeding sources food from millions of smallholder farmers, increasing their incomes and boosting local economies.
-WFP is secretariat of the School Meals Coalition, with over 100 governments and nearly 140 organizations working for every child to receive a healthy, nutritious school meal by 2030.
+WFP is secretariat of the School Meals Coalition, with over 100 governments and more than 150 organizations working for every child to receive a healthy, nutritious school meal by 2030.

-- WFP provided nutritious school meals, take-home rations or snacks to 21.4 million schoolchildren in 61 countries in 2023.
+- WFP provided nutritious school meals, take-home rations or cash transfers to 19.3 million schoolchildren in 63 countries in 2025.

 Supporting smallholder farmers

 Smallholder farmers produce most of the world's food and are critical in achieving a zero-hunger world.
-WFP's support ranges from business-skills training to post-harvest management, to opening up access to finance and roads to markets.
+WFP's support ranges from business-skills training to post-harvest management, from increasing access to finance to improving the roads leading to markets.

 Resilience building